 After which, start complementing it with other strategies, such as marketing, advertising and your PR efforts among others.
 Be sure to actually build a product that people will want to use.

 Myth #5: You need a partner or a cofounder to have a successful business.
+Is this true when starting your own business?

 We have to disagree that someone needs to have a partner in business in order to be successful.